-Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners
+Air Conditioning FAQs & Tips — Expert HVAC Answers For Fayetteville and Peachtree City Homeowners

 When your air conditioner stops cooling, blows warm air, freezes up, or struggles during Georgia’s extreme summer heat, you need clear answers you can trust.
-At John’s Heating, Cooling, and Appliance Repair, we bring 28+ years of hands-on HVAC expertise to help homeowners in Fayetteville, Peachtree City, Newnan, Senoia, Tyrone, Sharpsburg, Griffin, and Zebulon understand the most common AC problems — and how to fix them quickly.
+At John’s Heating, Cooling, and Appliance Repair, we bring 28+ years of hands-on HVAC experience to help homeowners in Fayetteville, Peachtree City, and Newnan understand the most common air conditioning problems — and how to fix them quickly.

-This AC FAQ page was created from real questions we hear every day on service calls across South Metro Atlanta.
-Whether your system is low on refrigerant, your evaporator coil is frozen, your vents aren’t blowing cold air, or your AC simply won’t keep up when temperatures rise above 95 degrees, the answers below will help you diagnose what’s happening and when to call a professional.
+This AC FAQ page is built from real questions we hear every day on service calls throughout Fayetteville and surrounding communities.
+Whether your system is low on refrigerant, your evaporator coil is frozen, your vents aren’t blowing cold air, or your AC can’t keep up when temperatures climb above 95 degrees, the answers below will help you understand what’s happening and when it’s time to call a professional.

-Our goal is to give you simple explanations, expert tips, and reliable guidance so you can protect your HVAC system, avoid costly repairs, and keep your home comfortable year-round.
-If you ever need fast, local help — including 24-hour emergency AC repair — our team is always just a phone call away.
+Our goal is to provide simple explanations, expert tips, and reliable guidance so you can protect your HVAC system, avoid costly breakdowns, and keep your home comfortable year-round.
+And if you ever need fast, local help — including 24/7 emergency air conditioning repair — our team is always just a phone call away.

 Why did my AC stop cooling?